 - Remove Unwanted Columns from Tables

-We don’t get the data we can use directly in the Power BI reports in real time.
+We don’t get the data we can use directly in the reports in real time.
 Instead, we have to clean that data to meet our business standards.
 We have a query editor within the Desktop to perform all the needed operations.
-This Microsoft Power BI tutorial section explains most of the data transformations you need.
+This section of the Microsoft Power BI tutorial explains most of the data transformations you need.

 - Bins